 I also have a Master’s Degree in Counselling Psychology and lots of training and experience in personal psychological development and change.
 As a Registered Clinical Counsellor, I carried on a small private practice, but gave that up a couple of years ago.

-Currently, as Special Events Manager, I create and host concert events for City Opera Vancouver.
-We are usually presenting three or four events through the year.
+Last summer (2017) I retired as Special Events Manager, I created and hosted concert events for City Opera Vancouver.
+Usually presenting three or four events through the year.

 My main occupation for the last couple of years is lecturing on opera at Simon Fraser University Continuing Education.
 The courses I give are six weeks long, with one two-hour lecture per week.
 I have given courses on Twentieth Century Opera, British Opera, Gilbert and Sullivan, Singers of the Acoustic Recording Era, Seldom Performed Masterworks, to name a few.